GautamRaj-12/js-backend/00_notes/04_data_modelling_mongoose.md

 -  First, it's important to have clarity about the fields, what data will be stored.
 Analyze it thoroughly.
 Then, we will decide how to do it, where to do it.

 > In hindi: Sabse pehle fields ke baare me clarity rakhna hoga, kya kaya data store honge.
 Achhe se analyse karna hoga.
-> Then decide karenge ki kaise karna hoga, kaha karna hog
+> Then decide karenge ki kaise karna hoga, kaha karna hoga

 ### Tools for Data modelling
 - **moon-modeler** (paid)